zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+*  Nov/8/2025,  Glad to annouce that Monodream and Mem4d are accepted to **AAAI 2026** !
 *  Oct/25/2025,  Excited to annouce that SyncTalk++ is accepted to **TPAMI** !
 *  Oct/16/2025,  Excited to annouce that AsynFusion is awarded by PRCV 2025 **best student paper** and **CCF outstand paper**!
 *  Sep/24/2025,  Glad to annouce that 1 paper is accepted to **Neurips**.